jyanglab/jyanglab.github.io/people.md

 ## Lab Alumni

+- **Semra Palali Delen**: a PhD student in the department of Ag&Hort.
+- **Jenifer Velazquez-Perfecto**: an undergraduate student majored in Agricultural and Environmental Science Communications.
-- **Nicholas Reikofski**: a undergraduate student majored in Agricultural Economics with a minor in Agronomy.
+- **Nicholas Reikofski**: an undergraduate student majored in Agricultural Economics with a minor in Agronomy.
 - **Michael Meier**: now working as a scientist with [Rancho BioSciences](https://ranchobiosciences.com/).
-- **Xin Zhi Khoo**: a undergraduate student majoring in Agronomy.
+- **Xin Zhi Khoo**: an undergraduate student majoring in Agronomy.
 - **Jing Lyu**: now working as a PostDoc at the Indiana University.
 - **Jinlong Li**: a visiting PhD student from China Agricultural University.
 - **Jamie Fuqua**: a plant biology major undergraduate student.